mlstyszynski/techfest/README.md

  - L3 inter-vni communication CE-1 VNI-50100 to CE-2 VNI-50101
  - L3 communication between the DC-1 and DC-2 using EVPN type-5 routes and VXLAN transport

-Spine3-re is to be deployed in underlay eBGP mode and should advertise only the default-route via eBGP to the border-spines spine1-re/spine2-re.

 ### Lab environment